 Pier 27 is located on the northern waterfront of The Embarcadero.
 The terminal is accessible by transit, on foot or in a vehicle.

 The terminal is approximately 21 minute walk from the Embarcadero BART/Muni station.
 The nearest transit is the F Historic streetcar (The Embarcadero/Sansome stop).
-Passengers can be dropped off by car or taxi at the terminal.
+Passengers can be dropped off at the terminal via personal vehicle, taxi, or ride-share.
+Temporary/overnight parking is not provided at the Pier 27 or Pier 35 cruise terminals.

 Pier 35 is located on the northern waterfront of The Embarcadero, about a 6-8 minute walk north from Pier 27.